ASZM101/playwright-scrapers/planning.md

 - ✅ Scholarship finder (MVP done)

 ## General Updates
+- Add dropdowns to readme
+- Test all scrapers as external user (starting with downloading repo from GitHub)
+- Remove redundant instructions on readme
 - Update all screenshots and recordings with any changes
-- Add more details about how to run to each section on readme
-- Remove redundant instructions on readme
-- Ensure comments are consistent in all scrapers
-- Add note to readme about possibly having to adjust timeout times to adapt to different internet speeds and each user's preference (though need to keep in mind that script could fail if timeouts too short)
 - Enable scrolling in all scrapers
 - Implement way to access multiple pages (stops when pages run out or max reached, whichever comes first)
 - Allow user to specify what details they want to collect with each scraper (explain options available in readme)
 - Update readme with options for all possible URL params for each scraper
 - Add comments to explain what each imported library/module is for in each Python file (remove not used)
 - Enable scraping programs to search in multiple pages
-- Test all scrapers as external user (starting with downloading repo from GitHub)
 - ✅ Add table of contents
 - ✅ Take new screenshot with outputs of all scrapers together, upload to #cdn and bay
 - ✅ Create video combining demos of all scrapers, upload to YouTube and bay
 - ✅ Add more logger info updates throughout each process (especially useful for headless mode)
+- ✅ Add more details about how to run to each section on readme
+- ✅ Ensure comments are consistent in all scrapers
+- ✅ Add note to readme about possibly having to adjust timeout times to adapt to different internet speeds and each user's preference (though need to keep in mind that script could fail if timeouts too short)

 ## Job Seeker
 - ✅ Update readme with info about job seeker